-Steven practices in Reminger Co., LPA’s Columbus office, where he focuses on a wide variety of legal matters including complex commercial litigation, oil and gas litigation, insurance coverage/bad faith, and professional liability.
+Steve is a shareholder in Reminger Co., LPA’s Columbus office, where he focuses his practice on a wide variety of legal matters including complex commercial litigation, oil and gas litigation, insurance coverage/bad faith, and professional liability.

 Prior to joining Reminger, Steven was an associate at an Am Law 200 firm, where he practiced complex commercial litigation, oil and gas litigation, and general business litigation.
 Steven has extensive experience representing Fortune 500 companies, national oil and gas producers, and financial institutions in all aspects of litigation in both state and federal court.
 In addition, Steven has experience in class action litigation, successfully opposing class certification in federal court.
 He also routinely advised clients on eDiscovery issues.

 Before going to law school, Steven worked for several years in the financial services sector, where he obtained invaluable knowledge of the banking industry with respect to both business and regulatory issues.

 Recognized by The Best Lawyers in America: Ones to Watch for Commercial Litigation and Oil & Gas Law

 Recognized as a "Rising Star" by Ohio Super Lawyers Magazine

 - Feb 13, 2023, Summary Judgment GrantedMonroe County, Ohio

 Summary judgment granted on all claims based on the expired statute of limitations and the finding that legal malpractice claims are not tolled until final judgment in an underlying matter.

 - Jun 28, 2022, Motion for Judgment on the Pleadings GrantedDelaware

 - Nov 8, 2021, Decision AffirmedU.S.
 Court of Appeals, Sixth Circuit